 - 3.1 Ships of non-Parties and ships not required to carry the IAPP Certificate. - 3.1.1 As this category of ships is not provided with the IAPP Certificate, the PSCO should judge whether the condition of the ship and its equipment satisfies the requirements set out in chapter 3 of the Annex.
-In this respect, the PSCO should take into account that, in accordance with article 5(4) of MARPOL, no more favourable treatment is to be given to ships of non-Parties. - 3.1.2 In all other respects the PSCO should be guided by the procedures for ships referred to in chapter 2 and should be satisfied that the ship and crew do not present a danger to those on board or an unreasonable threat of harm to the marine environment. - 3.1.3 If the ship has a form of certification other than the IAPP Certificate, the PSCO may take such documentation into account in the evaluation of the ship. - 3.2 Ships of non-Parties and ships not required to carry the IEE Certificate. - 3.2.1 As ships of non-Parties are not provided with the IEE Certificate, the PSCO may examine equivalent documentation issued by that non-Party showing that the ship is of a design no less energy-efficient than that required by chapter IV of the Annex.
+In this respect, the PSCO should take into account that, in accordance with article 5(4) of MARPOL, no more favourable treatment is to be given to ships of non-Parties. - 3.1.2 In all other respects the PSCO should be guided by the procedures for ships referred to in chapter 2 and should be satisfied that the ship and crew do not present a danger to those on board or an unreasonable threat of harm to the marine environment. - 3.1.3 If the ship has a form of certification other than the IAPP Certificate, the PSCO may take such documentation into account in the evaluation of the ship. - 3.2 Ships of non-Parties and ships not required to carry the IEE Certificate. - 3.2.1 As ships of non-Parties are not provided with the IEE Certificate, the PSCO may examine equivalent documentation issued by that non-Party showing that the ship is of a design no less energy-efficient than that required by chapter 4 of the Annex.
 In addition, the ship should have on board an energy efficiency management plan equivalent to that required for the SEEMP.
-Such ships are not required to have documentation and procedures covering fuel oil consumption reporting and hence will not have a Statement of Compliance Fuel Oil Consumption Reporting. - 3.2.2 Ships of Parties which are not required to carry the IEE Certificate are not required to have a SEEMP or to have documentation and procedures covering fuel oil consumption reporting and hence will not have a Statement of Compliance Fuel Oil Consumption Reporting.
+Such ships are not required to have documentation and procedures covering fuel oil consumption reporting and operational carbon intensity rating and hence will not have a Statement of Compliance Fuel Oil Consumption Reporting and operational carbon intensity rating. - 3.2.2 Ships of Parties which are not required to carry the IEE Certificate are not required to have a SEEMP or to have documentation and procedures covering fuel oil consumption reporting and operational carbon intensity rating and hence will not have a Statement of Compliance Fuel Oil Consumption Reporting and operational carbon intensity rating.